cloudmesh-deprecated/mooc/doc/source/introduction.rst

-We have created for you a simple way of activating some default environment that will help you to more easily interact with the virtual machines that will be hosted on FutureGrid's Openstack infrastructure.
-Insead of overwhelming you with details of how to manage the VM with lengthy OpenStack shell commands, we are using for this lesson a customized shell environment that allows you via a menu to interact with the system easily.
+We have created for you a simple way of activating some default environment that will help you to more easily interact with the virtual machines that will be hosted on FutureGrid's OpenStack infrastructure.
+Instead of overwhelming you with details of how to manage the VM with lengthy OpenStack shell commands, we are using for this lesson a customized shell environment that allows you via a menu to interact with the system easily.
 After every log into india you